Basic Troubleshooting Tips

 grep SOMETHING FILE

-- This is basic searching for a file.
+- This is for basic searching within a file.
 For example, you can usegrep

 to answer the question "what does the line with FOO in FILE say?".
-This command would be runggrep FOO FILE
+This command would begrep FOO FILE